obsrad/C--Vending-Machine-Console-Program/README.md

 # C# Vending machine, made as a console program
-Made with the objective of using different classes together using Inheritance and Interfaces.
+Made with the objective of combining different classes together using Inheritance and Interfaces.

 ### Video showcasing it in action: